status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla-troubleshooting.md

 If you find that `make update` causes the console to hang for too long, try running `make update V=1` or `make update V=2` instead (these will print a more verbose output to the console which may make it easier to diagnose the problem).

-If, after updating to the latest `devel`, you feel like your node is functioning significantly worse than before, we recommend you report the problem on [discord](https://discord.com/invite/XRxWahP), switch to `master`, and rebuild.

 >**Note:** rest assured that when you restart the beacon node, the software will resume from where it left off, using the validator keys you have already imported.

 ### Starting over
 The directory that stores the blockchain data of the testnet is `build/data/shared_medalla_0` (if you're connecting to another testnet, replace `medalla` with that testnet's name).
 Delete this folder to start over (for example, if you started building medalla with the wrong private keys).

 ### Syncing
-If you’re experiencing sync problems,  we recommend running `make clean-medalla` to delete the database and restart your sync (make sure you’ve updated to the latest `devel` branch first though).
+If you’re experiencing sync problems,  we recommend running `make clean-medalla` to delete the database and restart your sync (make sure you’ve updated to the latest `master` first though).

 > **Warning**: `make clean-medalla` will erase all of your syncing progress so far, so it should only be used as a last resort -- if your client gets stuck for a long time (because it's unable to find the right chain and/or stay with the same head value) and a normal restart doesn't improve things.